 Broadly framed, my research interest lies in the interplay between (mediated) communication resources and society, and can be categorized into three closely related areas of inquiry, namely: communication and social change; political economy of communication; and global media flows.

 In the area of communication and social change, I am interested in looking at how the intervention of communication repertoire such as ICTs, infrastructures, or policy frameworks bring about (or undermine) social development, empowerment, and democratization in Sub-Saharan Africa.
 Framed from a critical posture, my inquiries in this research cluster deal with development communication theory and practice in the context of the African continent and its peoples.
-My second research interest, political economy of communications, addresses power relations in society, and how these relations are conditioned by the production, distribution, and consumption of communication resources.
-With a major focus on Ethiopia, I specifically look at how media industries, institutions, communication resources, regulatory frameworks, and labor are situated in the interplay between state and society.
-My third area of research interest involves global media flows, which focuses on intercultural encounter representations mainly from a postcolonial perspective as well as a critical examination of how media content and artifacts produced in distinct geographical locales are negotiated, appropriated and at times resisted in different parts of the world.
+My scholarship also engages with political economy of communications where I probe issues of capital and power relations in society, and how these relations are conditioned by the production, distribution, and consumption of communication resources.
+With a primary focus on Sub-Saharan Africa, I specifically look at how media industries, institutions, communication resources, regulatory frameworks, and labor are situated in the interplay between state, the corporate domain, and society.
+My third area of research interest involves global media flows, which focuses on intercultural encounter representations mainly from a postcolonial perspective.
+My scholarship in this area deals with a critical examination of how media content and artifacts produced in certain geographic locales are negotiated, appropriated and/or resisted in other parts of the world.
 Specifically, my research in this cluster interrogates culinary adventure reality television programs by critically examining how they portray African foodways and cultural expressions.

-To access a complete list of my publications, please go to Publications or see my Google Scholar profile.
+To access a complete list of my publications, see my Google Scholar profile.